ponylang/pony-tutorial/expressions/variables.md

 env.out.print(x)  // Illegal
 ```

-Variables only exists from when they are defined until the end of the current scope.
+Variables only exist from when they are defined until the end of the current scope.
 For our variable `x` this is the `end` at the end of the then expression: after that it cannot be used.

 ## Var vs. let